Sportsman's ORV driving limitations

 There are currently no specially designated bicycle routes within Fire Island National Seashore, and bike riding is not permitted on Robert Moses State Park roadways.
 However, you may ride your bike on established routes designated for off-road motor vehicle travel.

-Bicycles are not permitted in the Otis Pike Fire Island High Dune Wilderness area, on boardwalks or other pedestrian walks on Seashore properties, and may not be ridden around park marinas.
+Bicycles are not permitted in the Otis Pike Fire Island High Dune Wilderness area, on boardwalks or other pedestrian walks at National Park Service properties, and may not be ridden around park marinas.

 Within Fire Island Communities